AntoineDarveau/tutorials/use_pycharm_with_remote.md

 ### 2.2 Setup the deployment server
 You need to specify (again...) which directory and server will be used to sync your project.

+Note: I think this is done implicitely by the previous step (2.1d), so the following steps might be superfluous.

 a.
 Go in the menu bar, select Tools | Deployment | Configuration

 ![](images/pycharm_remote_and_package_development/step22.png)